adrianmo/slides/containeros/slides.md

 - Released April 2015
 - Created by VMware
-- Integration to vSphere, vCloud, NSX, vSAN...
+- Optimized for vSphere, vCloud, NSX, vSAN...
 - Compatible with Docker, rkt, and Pivotal Garden
+- Project Lightwave

 ---